UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Publications.rst

 |
 2021
 ----
+Tao et al., `Modelling the advection of pollutants in the Hudson Bay complex <https://doi.org/10.1016/j.jmarsys.2020.103474>`_, Journal of Marine Systems

 Dukhovskoy et al., `Time scales of the Greenland freshwater anomaly in the subpolar North Atlantic <https://doi.org/10.1175/JCLI-D-20-0610.1>`_, Journal of Climate

 Garcia-Quintana et al., `Dense water formation on the Icelandic Shelf and its contribution to the North Icelandic Jet <https://doi.org/10.1029/2020JC016951>`_,  Journal of Geophysical Research: Oceans